 You can easily recover deleted files via this tool no matter how they got deleted e.g. OS restore/reinstall, hardware failure, system crash, malware/virus attack, etc.

-All storage mediums are supported including memory cards, hard drives, USB flash drives, digital cameras, smartphones, camcorders, and more.
+Support most storage mediums, including memory cards, hard drives, USB flash drives, digital cameras, smartphones, camcorders, and more.

 Restoring MacBook Pro or Air is a straightforward process but it erases all data stored on the Mac.
-That's why you should create a backup first (via Time Machine) before do that.
+That's why you should create a backup first (via Time Machine) before restoring it to original settings.